November 26, 2019

 A few tips to prevent getting distracted behind the wheel:

 The first step is committing to making a concrete change.
 This means picking an amount of time—at least 3 weeks, according to science—and putting your phone completely out of reach.
 Put it in a bag or in the backseat.
 It’s hard to break any habit.
 That’s why goal-setting is essential.
 Once you commit to not looking at your phone while driving, make sure you’ve got a plan.

 2. Prep your driving entertainment in advance.

-How many times has your podcast ended mid-drive?
-Ever run out of tunes before you’re halfway there?
-The night before work, prep a playlist that covers your commute.
-(How about this one we made to get you started?)
+How many times has your podcast or playlist ended mid-drive?
+The night before work, prep a driving soundtrack that covers your commute.
+Here’s a playlist to get you started.